mikejsavage/ggformat/README.md

 null terminator.
 Its return value is the number of bytes that would have been written if `buf` were large enough, and can be larger than `len` (just like sprintf). `ggprint_to_file` does what you would expect, and `ggprint` writes to standard output.
-Both return `true` on success, and `false` if the file could not be written to.
+Both return `true` on success, or `false` if the file could not be written to.

 Basic usage looks like this: